On the equivalence of static and dynamic weak optimal transport: Acknowledgments

 \section{Acknowledgments}

-I would like to warmly thank Guy Bouchitté for introducing me to this problem, for stimulating discussions, valuable comments on the manuscript and also for bringing \cite{HT} to my attention.
-Some discussions with Thierry Champion and Jean-Jacques Alibert were also useful.
-This work was partially supported by the Projet de Recherche T.0229.21 ``Singular Harmonic Maps and Asymptotics of Ginzburg-Landau Relaxations" of the Fonds de la Recherche Scientifique--FNRS. \begin{appendices} \titleformat{\section}{\normalfont \bfseries}{\appendixname~\thesection.}{0.5em}{}
+I would like to warmly thank Guy Bouchitté for introducing me to this problem, for stimulating discussions, valuable comments on the manuscript and also for bringing \cite{Huesmann-Trevisan-2019} to my attention.
+Some discussions with Thierry Champion and Jean-Jacques Alibert were useful.
+I am also grateful to the anonymous referee for carefully reading the paper and for comments and suggestions that helped improve the paper.
+This work was partially supported by the Projet de Recherche T.0229.21 ``Singular Harmonic Maps and Asymptotics of Ginzburg-Landau Relaxations" of the Fonds de la Recherche Scientifique--FNRS. \titleformat{\section}{\normalfont \bfseries}{\appendixname~\thesection.}{0.7em}{} \begin{small} \end{small}